 A smart way to help pay off that robot cost quickly is to amortize it across costs for your next job.
 For example, depending on the cost of a part, you might add $10 per part to your proposal.
 Spread over hundreds or thousands of parts, that can quickly help you realize a return on your investment.

-A good robot manufacturer can help you analyze these costs and provide guidance on making the right choice for your business to maximize your return.
+A good robot manufacturer can help you analyze welding costs and provide guidance on making the right choice for your business to maximize your return.

 More Ways to Justify a Robot Purchase